jennyf0792/github-tutorial/README.md

 1. sign in with github and the local machine you are using
 2. once signed in, continue on by clicking on settings on the dropdown menu with your profile icon
 3. select "SSH keys" and press "add key"
 4. name the key and copy and paste your SSH key into the large text box
+  * title must be the same as the one you named in your device you're working with
   * similar to finding the previous steps; go to your local machine > settings > SSH Keys > copy and paste the default key
 5. after you've added the key, you are able to run your code through github so that others can preview live of your workflow